top of page

 A weekly gathering where students share their work, reflect on their process, and engage in discussion with peers.
 This session transforms the studio into a living artwork, as everyone contributes to a collaborative creative environment and experiences the full circle of learning from thinking, doing, to sharing.

-Think, Do, Share: Afterschool Collaborative Art Studio
+Think, Do, Share: Afterschool Collaborative Art Studio (T + TH)

 A collaborative, inquiry-driven studio where students explore ideas through conversation, experimentation, and shared making.
 Inspired by socially engaged art, this program emphasizes process, community, and reflection over finished outcomes.